mandiant/flare-fakenet-ng/README.md

 FakeNet-NG uses the open source WinDivert library in order to perform the traffic redirection on Windows Vista+ operating systems.
-The implementation of the windows diverter is located in `diverters\windows.py`.
+The implementation of the Windows Diverter is located in `fakenet\diverters\windows.py`.

+FakeNet-NG uses the open source python-netfilterqueue Cython module to perform traffic redirection on Linux.
+The Linux Diverter implementation is located in `fakenet\diverters\linux.py`.

-It is important to note that a lot of the Windows specific functionality is actually implemented in the `diverters\winutil.py` file using ctypes to call many of the Windows API functions directly.
+Much Windows-specific functionality is implemented in `fakenet\diverters\winutil.py` using ctypes to call many of the Windows API functions directly.
+Likewise, much Linux-specific functionality is implemented in `fakenet\diverters\linutil.py`.

-It is planned to expand the support for traffic divertion
+It is planned to continue expanding the support for traffic diversion.

 Building standalone executables
 -------------------------------